-Saint Lucia is a honeymoon destination, with volcanic mountains cascading into the sea and turquoise waters.
-The last thing you want is to find out at the resort that sharing a photo of the Pitons costs an arm and a leg in roaming charges.
-With an eSIM for Saint Lucia, you land in Castries with active data, without having to look for stores or change cards.
-Here, we explain the island's coverage, how many GB to bring, and how to get everything ready in one minute before you leave.
+Saint Lucia is honeymoons, volcanic mountains falling into the sea, and turquoise water.
+The last thing you want is to discover at the resort that sharing a photo of the Pitons costs you an arm and a leg in roaming.
+With an eSIM for Saint Lucia, you land in Castries with active data, without looking for stores or changing cards.
+Here we explain the island's coverage, how many GB to take, and how to get everything ready in a minute before you leave.

 Is an eSIM for Saint Lucia worth it?

-Absolutely.
-An eSIM is the most convenient way to have internet in Saint Lucia: you install a digital profile by scanning a QR code and land with data, no airport queues or SIM stores.
-For a Caribbean island where tourism is spread between resorts, catamarans, and excursions, having it all sorted before you fly is a relief.
+Yes, very much so.
+An eSIM is the most convenient way to have internet in Saint Lucia: you install a digital profile by scanning a QR code and land with data, without airport queues or SIM card shops.
+For a Caribbean island where tourism is spread among resorts, catamarans, and excursions, having it sorted before you fly is a relief.

-The classic alternative—buying a local SIM—involves finding a store, showing your passport, waiting for activation, and trusting that the operator covers your area well.
+The classic alternative — buying a local SIM — involves finding a store, presenting your passport, waiting for it to activate, and trusting that the operator covers your area well.
 With a travel eSIM, you skip all that.
 Plus, you keep your Spanish number active to receive calls or bank SMS.
-If you're still unsure what it is, start with our guide to what an eSIM is and how it works.
+If you're still not sure what it is, start with our guide on what a virtual eSIM is and how it works.

 eSIM price vs. roaming

 Here's the strong argument.
-Saint Lucia is outside the EU's "roam like home" zone, so your Spanish operator applies international roaming rates around €10-20 per day or per-MB charges that add up quickly.
+Saint Lucia is outside the EU's "roaming like home" zone, so your Spanish operator applies international roaming rates that are around €10-20 per day or per MB charges that add up quickly.
 A travel eSIM gives you a fixed price upfront, with no surprises on your return bill.

 |---|---|---|